-WARN ACT DATABASE — Data Updated Daily
+WARN ACT DATABASE — Data Updated Weekly

 MTA New York City Transit (TA) (and subsidiary, the Manhattan & Bronx Surface Transit Operating Authority) has a WARN Act filing history stretching from June 2009 to October 2010, with 7 notices affecting 2,689 employees in total.
 All filings are in New York.
 All classified notices are layoffs.
 The largest single filing affected 1,194 employees in New York, NY (June 2009).
 There have been no new filings in the past 12 months.